 How Gwalior Derived Its Name from a 8th Century Sage

-It was somewhat around 8th century AD in modern day Gwalior.
-Suraj Sen, a Gurjar Pratihar king, was hunting in the dense forests of his kingdom Gopgiri.
+It was somewhat around 8th century CE in modern day Gwalior.
+Suraj Sen, the then king, was hunting in the dense forests of his kingdom Gopgiri.
 He happened to lose his way into a secluded hill forest.
 Thirsty, he looked around for water, but in vain.

 There, he met sage Gwalipa.
 The king, who was a leprosy patient, asked the sage for water.
 Sage Gwalipa took him towards a nearby pond.
 After drinking the water, the king found himself cured of leprosy.

 King Suraj Sen, out of gratitude, asked the sage to ask for anything in return.
 Sage Gwalipa requested the king for building a wall around the hill so that he along with other sages performed yajna peacefully without being disturbed by wild animals.